Music for the Hunt Museum

-From 2011 to 2013 I collaborated with CoMA Limerick, the ensemble in residence at The Hunt Museum, Limerick.
-A highlight was a special series of concerts featuring new music compositions inspired by the art collection at the Hunt Museum collection.
-My composition, Two Images of Roderick O’Conor, was commissioned and first performed during this time.
+From 2011 to 2013 I collaborated with CoMA Limerick, the ensemble in residence at The Hunt Museum (Limerick, Ireland), to present concerts featuring new music compositions inspired by their art collection.
+My composition, Two Images of Roderic O’Conor, was commissioned and first performed during this time.

-Two Images of Roderick O’Conor, brings together two very different paintings by Roderick O’Conor in the collection of The Hunt Museum.
+The music ties together two very different paintings by Roderic O’Conor in the collection of The Hunt Museum.

-- The first image of an old Breton woman falling asleep in a chair uses scales and rhythms from Breton folk music.
+- The first image, a dully-coloured old Breton woman falling asleep in a chair, incorporates scales and rhythms from traditional Breton folk music.

-- The second image, a wildly-coloured tree, is depicted with harmonic colours from French classical music of Roderic’s era.
+- The contrasting image (fauvism) is of a wildly-coloured tree, depicted in my music with harmonic colours from French classical music of Roderic’s era.

 The music begins with a flute melody based on the naturally occurring notes of the overtone series.
 A piano sparsely accompanies the melody with chords voiced in fifths.
 I chose these unusual building blocks because I wanted to tap into the most naturally-occurring intervals in nature and to create a contact with the wild colours that would come later in the music.